494th Bombardment Squadron

-The 494th Bombardment Squadron is an inactive United States Air Force unit, assigned to the 344th Bombardment Group, The squadron was activated in September 1942, and until July 1943 served as a Replacement Training Unit.
+The 494th Bombardment Squadron is an inactive United States Air Force unit, which was assigned to the 344th Bombardment Group, The squadron was activated in September 1942, and until July 1943 served as a Replacement Training Unit.
 It then began training for combat operations, deploying to the European Theater of Operations in January 1944.
 It participated in combat, earning a Distinguished Unit Citation for air support of ground troops during Operation Cobra.
 After V-E Day, the squadron became part of the occupation forces until it was inactivated on 31 March 1946.

 History

 Training in the United States

-The squadron was activated in September 1943 at MacDill Field, Florida as one of the original squadrons of the 344th Bombardment Group.
+The squadron was activated in September 1942 at MacDill Field, Florida as one of the original squadrons of the 344th Bombardment Group.
 In December, the group moved to nearby Drane Field, Florida.
 The unit served as a Replacement Training Unit (RTU) for Martin B-26 Marauders.
-RTUs were oversized units to that trained individual pilots or aircrews.
+RTUs were oversized units that trained individual pilots or aircrews prior to their deployment to overseas theaters.

 In July 1943, the squadron stopped training other crews and began training to enter combat.
 It completed its training at Hunter Field, Georgia, and departed for the European Theater of Operations on 26 January 1944.

 Combat in Europe

-The squadron arrived at its first combat station, RAF Stansted Mountfitchet on 8 February 1944, where the unit became part of IX Bomber Command.
-The squadronngaged in tactical bombardment of enemy targets in Occupied Europe initially from stations in England, then after D-Day, moved to Advanced Landing Grounds in France and Belgium; advancing eastward as Allied ground forces advanced.
-Supported Eighth Air Force strategic bombardment missions over Germany and Occupied Europe; striking enemy airfields to obtain maximum interference in Luftwaffe day interceptor attacks on heavy bomber formations returning to England.
-Also participated in Western Allied Invasion of Germany, March–April 1945, combat ending with German Capitation in May 1945.